eth-sw/java-knockout-tournament/README.md

 ## Overview

-The Tournament Knockout System is a Java program designed to manage and organize knockout-style tournaments.
+The Knockout Tournament is a Java program designed to manage and organize knockout-style tournaments.
 The program handles team and player details, conducts group matches, and runs a knockout tournament with a binary tree structure.
 Users can input team and player information, run group matches, and determine winners based on the scoring system.

 ## Table of Contents